Modern WebGIS Architecture: How Browser-Based Mapping Platforms Work

 Quick Answer: Modern WebGIS platforms combine several architectural layers: (1) Data storage — cloud-native formats like COG (Cloud Optimized GeoTIFF) and PMTiles enable direct HTTP range requests without dedicated tile servers, (2) Tile serving — raster and vector tiles delivered via XYZ/TMS protocols or generated on-the-fly from COGs, (3) Client rendering — JavaScript mapping libraries (OpenLayers, MapLibre, Leaflet) render tiles and vector data in the browser using WebGL for performance, (4) Analysis — server-side processing for heavy computation, client-side for visualization and simple operations.
 The shift toward cloud-native formats and serverless architectures has dramatically reduced infrastructure complexity compared to traditional GIS server stacks.

+It wasn't always this way.
 Ten years ago, serving geospatial data to a web browser required a stack of specialized software: GeoServer or MapServer for WMS/WFS, PostGIS for spatial queries, a tile cache for performance, and a desktop GIS for data preparation.
 The infrastructure was complex, expensive to maintain, and brittle.

 The Data Layer

-Cloud Optimized GeoTIFF (COG)
+What is a Cloud Optimized GeoTIFF (COG)?

 - Internal tiling: Data organized in fixed-size tiles (typically 256×256 or 512×512 pixels) rather than scanlines